 - The date the bad faith practice took place

 - The date you discovered the bad faith act

 A judge may allow you to file a claim under Chapter 541 once the statute of limitations has passed, but only in limited circumstance.
 The statute of limitations for suing your insurance company may be extended by 180 days if you can prove your failure to bring action was because your insurance company or adjuster was engaging in activities solely to prevent you from bringing legal action.

 Consumer Bill of Rights | Texas Department of Insurance – Follow the link provided to read the Consumer Bill of Rights.
 You can gain access to information about your rights as when buying insurance, your rights to cancel and how to enforce your rights.
 The document can be read on the official website of the Texas Department of Insurance.

 Unfair Settlement Practices | Texas Insurance Code – Visit the Texas Constitution and Statutes website to read the chapter of the Insurance Code governing bad faith practices.
 You can find a complete list of bad faith acts in section 541.060 and learn about hearing procedures and the statute of limitations.

 You have done right by your insurance company, and in return, they have mistreated you.
 The attorneys at LeMaster & Ahmed PLLC are trusted insurance litigators who know how to stand up to insurance companies.
 Ms. Ahmed and Ms. LeMaster will work tirelessly to hold your insurer accountable for their actions and to get you the best possible settlement.

 Whether you are an individual or business, you can trust LeMaster & Ahmed PLLC.
 Call (888) 306-2119 to schedule a time to speak with us.
-We are based in The Woodlands and Plano, but regularly help policyholders all over Texas, including areas such as Houston, Dallas and Galveston.
+We are based in The Woodlands and Plano, but regularly help policyholders all over Texas such as Collin County, Dallas County, Montgomery County and Harris County.